Rosalina121/kremstream-neo/README.md

 or just comment it out.
 Websocket handler has, well, no error handling so if something goes wrong the whole app crashes lol.

+#### Extra
+Under `/overlay/sims2ui` there is an extra html file that when used in a browser source can act as a background for other sources, or text or whatevs.
+It should look like a Sims 2 popup dialog.
+It's flexible, as in, the rounded corners stay the same regardless of its size, so you may want to tweak the browser source resolution.

 ![Sims 2](readme-assets/sims2.png)
 ![Sims 2 message sources](readme-assets/sims2sources.png)